-The aim of this specialization track is to introduce students to concepts such as Natural and Cultural Heritage, both tangible and intangible; to the challenges posed by their management, preservation and development, in relation to development policies and/or citizenship issues, and Public Humanities more broadly, intended as the social, cultural and ethical facets of cultural heritage, and the study of the public benefit of cultural heritage in contemporary society.
+The aim of this specialization track is to introduce students to concepts such as Natural and Cultural Heritage, both tangible and intangible; to the challenges posed by their management, preservation and development, in relation to development

 Courses may consider opportunities offered by the Digital Age and, whenever possible, use Venice among case studies considered.
 At least one course should be more practical and devoted to learning digital tools applied to one or more aspects of Cultural Heritage.